CHI Health Center Omaha

-CHI Health Center Omaha is an arena and convention center in the central United States, located in the North Downtown neighborhood of Omaha, Nebraska.
-Operated by the Metropolitan Entertainment & Convention Authority (MECA), the 1.1 e6sqft facility has an 18,975-seat arena, a 194,000 sqft exhibition hall, and 62,000 sqft of meeting space.
+CHI Health Center Omaha is an arena and convention center in Downtown Omaha, Nebraska, United States.
+Operated by the Metropolitan Entertainment & Convention Authority (MECA), the 1.1 e6sqft facility has an 18,300-seat arena, a 194,000 sqft exhibition hall, and 62,000 sqft of meeting space.
 The arena hosts basketball and hockey games, professional wrestling events, concerts, and the annual shareholders' meeting of Omaha-based conglomerate Berkshire Hathaway, usually held on the first Saturday of May.

 The complex opened on September 20, 2003, as Qwest Center Omaha, and adopted the name of CenturyLink Center Omaha on July 15, 2011, as part of a $22 billion buyout of Qwest by CenturyLink (formerly CenturyTel).
 In July 2018, CHI Health bought the naming rights to the arena under a 20-year agreement worth $23.6 million, and the arena was renamed CHI Health Center Omaha effective September 1, that year.

 The arena's primary tenant is the Creighton University men's basketball team.
 Through the 2014–15 NCAA ice hockey season, the Omaha Mavericks men's ice hockey team, representing the University of Nebraska Omaha, was also a primary tenant, but the Mavericks moved to the new Baxter Arena effective with the 2015–16 season.
+The Major League Volleyball (MLV) team the Omaha Supernovas play their home games at CHI.
 Just west of the Missouri River, the elevation at street level is approximately 1000 ft above sea level.